-A native of Louisville, KY Starr came from a tumultuous upbringing that has made her a resilient woman who is passionate about the care and treatment of girls within the justice system and beyond.
+A native of Louisville, KY Starr came from a tumultuous upbringing that has made her a resilient woman who is passionate about the care and treatment of youth within the justice system and beyond.
 At the age of seven, Starr experienced her first encounter with sexual abuse at the hands of her male family members.
-It happened to her, as it has to so many other young girls, and the abuse left her paralyzed, confused and totally ashamed.
+It happened to her, as it has to so many other youth and the abuse left her paralyzed, confused and totally ashamed.
 She thought it must have been something she did to make this happen, and she knew, even though no one had told her, she knew she had to keep silent.
 At seven, she rationalized her silence and endured the abuse for years throughout her childhood.
 And for nearly two decades, Starr remained silent about her pain, not naming her abusers to her family until she was in her thirties.

 “I was numb to the experience of sex, and I didn’t think I had anything to give to a partner.”

 In the midst of her trauma, Starr made reckless decisions with her body, and thought of herself as used up and incapable of being in a healthy romantic relationship.
 It was during her time as a student at Florida State University, as she pursued her Bachelor’s Degree in Communications, that she met Devin, the man who would one day become her husband and loving father to her children.
-Starr earned her undergraduate degree in 2005, and went on to earn her Juris Doctor from the North Carolina Central University School of Law in 2011, where she was an active member of the Black Law Students Association and trial team.
+Starr earned her undergraduate degree in 2005, and went on to earn her Juris Doctor degree from the North Carolina Central University School of Law in 2011, where she was an active member of the Black Law Students Association and trial team.

 Starr’s journey to healing was a long one, and when she was a child she knew of no program to help her deal with her abuse.